ninoNinkovic/LiveStamps/README.md

 Right-click -> LiveStamps -> Menus -> Open -> menutype
 ```

-###Stamp Definition Import Export & backup:
+###Stamp Definition Import/Export & Backup:

-Livestamps supports a simple stamp versioning system that allows you to easily share or backup your custom stamp definitions, or switch between stamps depending on the document you are using.
+Livestamps supports a simple stamp versioning system that allows you to easily share or backup your custom stamp definitions.
+ANother great use is to switch between stamps defenitions depending on the document you are using.
+You could create definition files containing javascript, SASS, PHP snippets and so forth...

 **Backup/Import/Export/Rename Definitions:**
 ```